mikacousin/olc/index.md

 ### MIDI controllers
 - You need to activate your controllers in settings.
-- In Virtual Console, toggle MIDI button to be in learning mode.
+- Open Virtual Console, toggle MIDI button to be in learning mode.
-- In Learning mode, select an object (Go for example) and push a button on on of your controllers
+- In Learning mode, select an object (Go for example) and push a button on one of your controllers
 - You can learn as many object you want (buttons, faders)
 - Toggle MIDI button to quit learning mode
-- Play with buttons and faders of your controllers
+- Play with buttons and faders on your controllers
+> Note:
 > For now, MIDI mapping isn't save.

 ### Open Sound Control